 If not, Restart Windows to incorporate the recent changes.

-2] Uninstall Latest Cumulative update using Command Prompt
+2] Uninstall the Latest Cumulative update using Command Prompt

-Alternatively, you may also remove the latest cumulative updates via Command Prompt.
+Alternatively, you may remove the latest cumulative updates using Command Prompt as well.
 Here’s how to perform this task –

-- First of all, Launch Command Prompt having Admin rights.
+- First of all, Launch Command Prompt as an administrator.

 - On the elevated console, copy/paste the below code and press Enter –